caplena/knowledge-base/docs/06-02-AI-assignments.md

 ## Fine-Tuning

 To fine-tune the AI on your specific data, simply review a sample of your data.
 Reviewing means going over the rows and either confirming the AI's assignments or changing them to meet your preference.
-See [this article](03-03-Changing-topic-assignments.md#reviewing-a-row) on how review rows.
+See [this article](03-02-AI-assignments.md#fine-tuning) on how review rows.

 ### Focus Mode

-The most efficient way to fine-tune your data is by activating the focus mode 🤓.
-This mode does a couple of things:
+The most efficient way to fine-tune your data is by activating the [focus mode](03-02-AI-assignments.md#focus-mode).
-* Sort the rows by **AI certainty**: This means that you will first be shown the texts where the AI is *most unsure* on its assignments.
-By reviewing and potentially correcting these assignments first, the AI learns much more efficiently.<br>This technique is also known as *active learning*.
-* Filter for non-reviewed rows only, as you do not want to look at these rows again.
-* Hide any potential distractions, so you can fully focus on the current row you're looking at.

 ### When is the AI updated?